rdouglascox/logic_lectures/source/10_trees_for_PL.md

 ---

 - okay, now comes the tricky part. how do we deal with the conditional?
-- well, let's ask what kind of assignment we need in order to make it true?
+- well, let's ask under what conditions the conditional is satisfiable
 - here it helps to remind ourselves that $(A\rightarrow B)$ is equivalent to $(\lnot A \lor B)$
-- so we can either take an assignment on which $\lnot A$ is true, or an assignment on which $B$ is true
+- so we can either take an assignment on which $\lnot A$ is true, or an assignment on which $B$ is satisfiable
 - take the first first

 . . .